DunedinJS/migrating-to-modern-js/README.md

 ## NPM

-[NPM](https://docs.npmjs.com/) is a package repository and also a command-line tool for managing packages from the repository.
+[NPM](https://docs.npmjs.com/) is a package registry and also a command-line tool for managing packages from the repository.
 NPM is by far the most popular way to manage dependencies in JavaScript projects.
 The NPM command-line tool is included with Node.js.